aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/the-last-tisha-bav-a-tale-of-new-temples-by-rabbi-arthur-ocean-waskow-and-rabbi-phyllis-ocean-berman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 “I can see from the sun, the heat, it is late afternoon.
 Yet the crowd are wearing t’fillin.
-The only time in all the year when Jews wear t’fillin in the afternoon is Tisha B’Av, so I can see that it is the day of mourning for our beloved Temple.
+The only time in all the year when Jews wear t’fillin in the afternoon is Tishah b'Av, so I can see that it is the day of mourning for our beloved Temple.
 But there are no signs of mourning — — except perhaps the way, the wistful way, Mashiaḥ reaches out to touch the Wall, to tuck one last petition between the great carved stones.
 </div></td></tr>